-There will be one research paper write-up (100 point) about an environmental issue of your choosing.
-Specific details about this paper, including due dates will be announced in class.
+There will be research paper write-ups about an environmental issue of your choice.
+Specific details about this papers, including due dates will be announced in class.
+Class attendance and participation in academic and constructive discussions are highly encouraged.

 Group Work and Presentation